awgrover/every-py/README.md

 Especially relevant for timer/one-shot objects, the interval starts from when you construct the object.
 See below for resetting the start time.

-**Drift** The code makes a decent attempt to avoid drift.
-So, in the cases above, where it can't "fire" exactly on 0.1 intervals, it will still try to fire on the next multiple of the 0.1 interval.

 A typical pattern would be:

     if yourobject():